Wegovy®

 Maintaining a continuing dialogue with your doctor is paramount to ensuring a smooth journey through your weight loss treatment.
 After all, every new treatment is a journey, and like any journey, understanding how to navigate the terrain is key to reaching your destination.

-Wegovy, a GLP-1 weight loss medication, might sometimes make you feel as if you’ve post-hike fever or the flu, especially in the first few days or weeks of treatment.
+Wegovy, a GLP-1 weight loss medication, might sometimes make you feel ‘flu-ish’ (fatigue, headache, nausea) especially in the first few days or weeks of treatment.
+True fever or chills are uncommon.
 While this may seem concerning, it's often an indication that your body is adjusting to the new substance.

 Picture this: Think of your body as a night watchman who is alarmed at a new character in the neighbourhood.
 The watchman is initially wary of the newcomer (here, Wegovy) but with time, grows accustomed and returns to its regular patrols.